Stasenko-Konstantin/fungsi/README.md

 # fungsi (is far from complete)
 ---
-!
+#### !
 Its just my sandbox !
-inspired by Lisps and Scala
+Inspired by Lisps.
+And many other languages but mainly on Lisps

 - call-by-value
 - HOF